Alyra07/HabiPet-CCL3/docs/index.md

 # Introduction

-HabiPet is a habit-building app that allows users to set and track personal habits by defining goals for daily and weekly completion.
+**HabiPet** is a habit-building app that allows users to set and track personal habits by defining goals for daily and weekly completion.
 Consistently completing habits rewards users with in-app coins, which they can spend in the shop to purchase animated pets, unique skins, and customizable backgrounds.

 These features aim to motivate users through positive reinforcement, gamification, and interactive rewards - making habit-building an engaging experience.

-## 1. Usability Test
+## Usability Test Plan

-### 1.1 Purpose and Research Questions
+### Purpose and Research Questions

 The primary goal of the user test is to evaluate the usability, intuitiveness, and enjoyment of our habit-building app.
 Specifically, we try to answer the following key questions: